 Remember what it looked like before?

 We removed the old carpets and the wallpaper.
 To help save the cost we laid the floors ourselves with the help of my father-in-law.
+We chose this beautiful Milano Oak Laminate.
 I received these beautiful skirting boards free of charge* from the Skirting Board Shop for review a few months ago.

 I painted the walls using the same paint as in the hallway called Victorian Lace.
 I created a beautiful accent wall by using the stencil, which was sent to me by Stencil Warehouse.
 You can read how I stenciled the wall here.